 Riberia & Toro

 In the savage plains of Castille y Leon, however, Tempranillo finds no such dichotomy.
 Growers in Toro and Ribera del Duero are passionately committed to French oak.
 Adapting to the local conditions with ease, Tempranillo grown along the river Duero is a very different animal to the best wines of Rioja.
 If you gaze at certain spots in Ribera del Duero, you’ll glimpse the source of local good fortune.
 In the village of La Horra are gnarled old bush vines, producing tiny yields when planted on the right soils.
 Pingus owner Peter Sisseck owns the most famous of these plots, which grows Tempranillo to perfection (although a Rioja aficionado might not recognize it as such).

 Tempranillo laps up the harsh continental climate, high altitudes, and limestone soils of Ribera del Duero.
 What emerges in your glass is a full-bodied red with remarkably intense color, structure, and acidity – quite different in style from traditional Rioja.
-Growers are not accustomed to blending the grape, believing that Tempranillo can shine as a single varietal wine.
+Growers are not accustomed to blending the grape, believing that Tempranillo can shine as a single-varietal wine.
 The baking conditions of the Toro region in Castille y Leon produce similar styles, albeit they sometimes lack the finesse and structure of top Ribera.
 Tempranillo from Castilla-La Mancha can be potent and concentrated, or it can merely be an alcoholic monolith.
-Winemaking practices and viticultural techniques have improved dramatically in regions like Valdepenas in recent years.
+In recent years, winemaking practices and viticultural techniques have improved dramatically in regions like Valdepenas.

 Catalunya & Navarra